Timilehin-bello/cycloneNFT/README.md

 # License

-This project is licensed under Grandida License - see the LICENSE.md file for details.
+This project is licensed under MIT